micropython/micropython/docs/library/micropython.rst

    Allocate ``size`` bytes of RAM for the emergency exception buffer (a good size is around 100 bytes).
-The buffer is used to create exceptions in cases when normal RAM allocation would fail (eg within an interrupt handler).
+The buffer is used to create exceptions in cases when normal RAM allocation would fail (eg within an interrupt handler) and therefore give useful traceback information in these situations.

    A good way to use this function is to put it at the start of your main script (eg boot.py or main.py) and then the emergency exception buffer will be active